 Studies using mixed cell populations can be influenced by the relative proportion of the different cell populations within the sample (Whitney et al. 2003).
-For instance, the importance of considering cell types to understand the impact of genetic variants in transcriptional regulation has been explored in a number of immune cells (Fairfax et al. 2012; Fairfax et al. 2014; Raj et al. 2014; Peters et al. 2016; Kasela et al. 2017).
-These studies have highlighted the regulatory role of some genetic variants only in particular cell types and conditions, previously masked when considering mixed population of cells such as PBMCs.
-In this respect, expression analysis for a limited number of genes have been performed in specific cell type populations such as stimulated macrophages
+Expression analysis for a limited number of genes have been performed in specific cell type populations such as stimulated macrophages

-and Th-17 in vitro differentiated cells from na¨ıve CD4+ isolated from PB and SF
+and Th-17 in vitro differentiated cells from na¨ıve CD4+ isolated from peripheral blood and synovial fluid

 of PsA patients (Antoniv2006; Leipe2010).
 The importance of investigating the transcriptional profile of patients’ isolated discrete cell populations have yielded interesting findings in monocytes and Th-17 cells in AS, intestinal epithelial cells in CD and fibroblast-like synoviocytes in RA (Al-Mossawi et al. 2017; Smith et al. 2008; Howell et al. 2018; Ai et al. 2016).
 Overall, achieving a detailed and precise understanding of complex diseases requires the study of sorted cell populations and when possible isolated from the affected tissue.